Patrick-Hubbell/Ames-Iowa/README.md

 ## Submission

-Materials must be submitted by the beginning of class on **Friday, June 28**.
+Materials must be submitted by the beginning of class on **Friday, January 17**.

-The last day for the Kaggle competition will be **Friday, June 28**.
+The last day for the Kaggle competition will be **Friday, January 17**.

 Your technical report will be hosted on Github Enterprise.
 Make sure it includes: